ghgemmer/Halloween/README.md

 ## Prop Head

-The head nod, rotate, and mouth are controlled by servos and custom aluminum brackets along with Actobotics brackets that attach to the head and mouth.
-The head rotate servo is actually in the body and rotates a PVC pipe that goes up to the head.
+The head nod, rotate, and mouth are controlled by servos and attached by custom aluminum brackets along with Actobotics brackets to the head and mouth.
+The head rotate servo is actually in the body and rotates a PVC pipe that goes through an Acotobotics channel and bearing up to the head.
+The channel and bearing eliminate lateral forces on the head rotate servo.
 The nod servo is in the head as well as the mouth servo.
-All servos except the mouth use Actobotics servo blocks to handle lateral loads on the servo axis.
+The head nod servo uses an Actobotics servo block to handle the lateral loads on the servo.
 The head also has red LED eyes that can be turned on or off although these could instead be connected to a PWM signal or an analog signal to adjust intensity.
 At the top of the head is a Relohas minature night vision camera (a cube that is 0.79 inches long on each side) with a base that is at the back of the head and connected to the camera by a